TormodLandet/raschii/documentation/wave_models.rst

 ===========

 The velocity in the air phase is horizontal with speed equal to the wave phase speed.
-This is mostly usefull when using a blended total field, see :ref:`sec_blending`.
+This is mostly useful when using a blended total field, see :ref:`sec_blending`.